lykamarcelino/team05_unr_react_app/README.md

 # Team 05 Senior Project README
-This project folder contains the new React App
+This repository contains the new React app

 ## Running the Code